adbailey1/daic_woz_process/README.md

  - A labelling error was also found for interview 409, whose PHQ-8 score was 10 but the binary value given was 0 rather than 1.

 At this time, only the audio and the transcript files can be processed with the visual data to be updated in the future.
-The transcript files are converted to Word2Vec but the user can specify which audio features to extract - raw audio, log-mel spectrogram, power spectrogram, MFCC.
+  ***UPDATE*** The Text data has not been tested for latest update The transcript files are converted to Word2Vec but the user can specify which audio features to extract - raw audio, log-mel spectrogram, power spectrogram, MFCC.